"Improving Access to Counselling Services"

 Life Changes Counselling adopts an 'Integrative' approach to counselling.
 We support our counsellors in practising the approach which they feel is most appropriate.
 Clients refer themselves to Life Changes Counselling – they may be recommended to do so by GPs, Social Workers etc, but make the contact themselves by phone or email.

-We encourage our clients to bring to counselling whatever issues they wish, we aren't judgemental and we don't give advice or attempt to provide a "cure".
+We encourage our clients to bring to counselling whatever issues they wish.
+We are not judgemental and we do not give advice or attempt to provide a "cure".
 We respect our clients' ability to develop an understanding of their own issues.
 Most of all we provide 'active listening', which allow clients to feel they are being truly heard, often for the first time, which can be an intensely therapeutic experience.

 Life Changes Counselling also works with a number of universities and colleges to provide supervised training placements to experienced counselling students, typically in the final stage of a degree or diploma.
 All counsellors are interviewed and assessed as fully competent to offer one-to-one counselling.
 They are members of the BACP (The British Association of Counselling & Psychotherapy) and carry personal professional indemnity insurance in addition to Life Changes own cover.
 Every counsellor receives supervision to at least the standard laid down by the BACP.
 In addition, Life Changes Counselling offers specialist training to its own counsellors and those of other counselling services.